Peter Benchley: Subsequent career

 He resumed nautical themes for 1991's Beast written about a giant squid threatening Bermuda.
 Beast was brought to the small screen as a made-for-television movie in 1996, with the title The Beast.
 His next novel, White Shark, was published in 1994.
 The story of a Nazi-created genetically engineered shark/human hybrid, it failed to achieve popular or critical success.
-It was also adapted as a made-for-television movie titled Creature, with Christopher Lehmann-Haupt of The New York Times saying it "looks more like Arnold Schwarzenegger than any fish".
+It was also adapted as a made-for-television movie, Creature.
+Christopher Lehmann-Haupt of The New York Times determined it "looks more like Arnold Schwarzenegger than any fish".
 Also in 1994, Benchley became the first person to host Discovery Channel's Shark Week.

 In 1999, the television show Peter Benchley's Amazon was created, about a group of airplane crash survivors in the middle of a vast jungle.

 During the last decade of his career, Benchley wrote non-fiction works about the sea and about sharks, advocating their conservation.
-Among these was his book entitled Shark Trouble, which illustrated how hype and news sensationalism can interfere with the public's understanding of marine ecosystems and potentially cause negative consequences as humans interact with it.
+Among these was his book Shark Trouble, which illustrated how hype and news sensationalism can interfere with the public's understanding of marine ecosystems and potentially cause negative consequences as humans interact with it.
 This work, which had editions in 2001 and 2003, was written to help a post-Jaws public to more fully understand "the sea in all its beauty, mystery and power".
 It details the ways in which man seems to have become more of an aggressor in his relationship with sharks, acting from ignorance and greed as several of the species become threatened increasingly by overfishing.

 Benchley was a member of the National Council of Environmental Defense and a spokesman for its Oceans Program: "[T]he shark in an updated Jaws could not be the villain; it would have to be written as the victim; for, worldwide, sharks are much more the oppressed than the oppressors."

 He was also one of the founding board members of the Bermuda Underwater Exploration Institute (BUEI).